Skip to main content

 Ways to Engage

-Duke students take a closer look at stained glass fragments in the Medieval Gallery.
+Duke students take a closer look at stained glass fragments in the Medieval European Art gallery.
 Photo by J Caldwell.

 The following ideas can be adapted to a wide range of course themes and critical issues: